Table of Contents

 While many hotel bars are just quick places for travelers to grab a drink, Pod 39 is a great place for dates as the place is lively but allows for conversation and romance with great views of the Empire State Building and a wide variety of cocktails.

 The sister location of Little Branch in the West Village, Middle Branch has much of the same classic speakeasy ambiance with less of the crowd.
 And if you’re a picky drinker, the bartender is said to be able to match any taste, from sweet to salty.

 The upscale neighborhood is known to have plenty of upscale spots for foodies and the bar scene is no different.

-The McKittrick Hotel’s outdoor rooftop garden and bar conjure up images of magical wonderland’s and the bar’s offerings are also a big deal so make a reservation and be prepared to be nothing short of entranced.
+The McKittrick Hotel’s outdoor rooftop garden and bar conjure up images of magical wonderland’s and the bar’s offerings are also a big deal to make a reservation and be prepared to be nothing short of entrancing.

 As one of city’s favorite French restaurants, the noise level can get high as diners ooh and ah over their meals, but the cocktails at the bar are equally wondrous, making the noise level worth it.